Perspective | The NBA is still LeBron’s league

 Understandably, it has been a difficult year for even the exceptional to stay upright.

 Greatness hasn’t been a sufficient prop.
 Except for LeBron James, it seems.
 His remarkable, phenom-fulfills-promise career has been full of electric moments, but his most underrated superpower keeps growing as he ages: durability.
-We reference it with awe when discussing his longevity and continued status as the best player in the game — MVP be damned — at age 35 and in his 17th season.
+We reference it with awe when we discuss his longevity and continued status as the best player in the game — MVP be damned — at age 35 and in his 17th season.
 But there’s more to his lasting genius.

-The longer James extends his stardom, the more we must acknowledge not just his athletic gifts, but his mental dexterity and persistence.
+The longer James extends his stardom, the more we must acknowledge not just his athletic gifts but his mental dexterity and persistence.
 Years from now, when he’s finally done playing and we’re left to put his complete career in historical context, the evaluation of his extreme highs and a few perplexing lows should reach a level of discourse higher than the current inane arguments for and against him.
 Instead, his abiding basketball life figures to include a greater appreciation of how often he has fallen and risen, learned and evolved.

 That’s not meant merely to praise James.
 It is a lesson for other superstars who have experienced defeat and setbacks, some of whom are experiencing heavy criticism.
 The conversation, particularly on social media, makes it seem as if the greatest players never struggle, as if elite status requires some Jordan-esque version of a 6-0 Finals record or a journey defined by unyielding ascension.